jklenzing/ops_reach/README.md

 `pysat.params['data_dirs'] = '~/data'` will create a new directory under the user's home directory.

-Since download support for REACH is not yet supported, we need to mimic the pysat structure so the code can find the data.
-Inside this directory, create the path `aero/reach/l1b`.
-Add any existing data files into this directory.
-When a the reach instrument object is initialized, it will automatically see any available files.

 ## Data Access

 Once the install and setup steps are complete, try: